SvetlinPetkov/GITHUB-JSFUNDAMENTALS/README.md

-# GITHUB-JSFUNDAMENTALS
+# GITHUB JSFUNDAMENTALS
-My JS fundamentals progress
+My JS fundamentals progress.
+It was created by Svetlin Petkov.